London is one of the most diverse cities in the world, and you haven’t really experienced it until you’ve had a taste of its multicultural character.

 Many of these communities have their roots in Britain stretching back to the 19th Century and beyond, while others are more recent settlers in a metropolitan culture that has really blossomed over the last 70 years.

 In cities like London, cultural dialogue has become more of a two-way street, with communities coming together to blend traditions in everything from languages to food, to create a striking identity.
-To understand today’s London you need to be looking outside the traditional tourist haunts.
+To understand today’s London you really need to be looking outside just the traditional tourist haunts.

 - Ealing Road, ‘Little India’, Wembley: Indian communities have long had a significant influence on Britain.
 One place to see some of this vibrant culture is Ealing Road, sometimes dubbed ‘Little India’.
 With traditional Indian restaurants, textile stores and more, there is plenty to see and taste in the area.